ajeetraina/dhi-sample-demos/rust/guides/rust.md

 Non-dev hardened images run as a nonroot user by default.
 As a result, applications in these images can't bind to privileged ports (below 1024) when running in Kubernetes or in Docker Engine versions older than 20.10.
 Configure your Rust applications to listen on ports 8000, 8080, or other ports above 1024.

-### No shell

-By default, image variants intended for runtime don't contain a shell.
-Use dev images in build stages to run shell commands and then copy any necessary artifacts into the runtime stage.
-In addition, use Docker Debug to debug containers with no shell.

 ### Entry point